How To Check Internet Speed in Linux Terminal

 speedtest-cli

-This will show you information about your network during and after the test (such as IP address, test location, etc).
+This will show you information about your network during and after the internet speed test in Linux (such as IP address, test location, etc).

 To get more options, you can use the command below: